jillesvangurp/sinatra-docdsl/README.md

 1. numbered list
 1. numbered list

+etc.

 Sinatra-docdsl uses the jruby friendly Kramdown dialect and you can use it anywhere, provided you use the markdown renderer (default).
 Of course you can configure other renderers.
 "
     # configuring the renderer is optional, and in this case just uses the default